 Sunrise this morning tasted cherry.
 I swallowed a lot of reds and purples and yellows.
-After it rose, I closed my eyes and looked up in the direction of it.
+After it rose, I closed my eyes and looked up in the direction of the sun.
 I like the fluorescent patterns that the sun makes behind my eyelids while the boat dances around.

 It’s the greatest abstract art I’ve ever seen.
 I call it The Sundance.

 I needed this moment with the sun this morning.
 I didn’t sleep much.
 It was all rock and roll last night.
 In the middle of it, Sava busted through his lee cloth and got thrown out of his bunk and onto the floor.
 Josh got attacked by oatmeal that was in a hammock above him.
 And I have been getting slammed from one wall to the next in the quarter berth as well as getting drenched by waves that climb down the companionway.
 I currently sleep in a puddle.
 I think we all do.

 The mermen call my berth “the sarcophagus!”
 I don’t mind it though.

 We have fallen off the wind to a beam reach, and it’s a fast and wild ride.
 On the Beaufort scale, today is a 6.
 Otherwise known as a strong breeze.
 That’s 22-27 knots or 25-31 miles per hour winds.